lexuszhi1990/mxnet-ssd/README.md

 # SSD: Single Shot MultiBox Object Detector

-SSD is an unified framework for object detection with a single network.

-You can use the code to train/evaluate/test for object detection task.
+SSD is an unified framework for object detection with a single network.You can use the code to train/evaluate/test for object detection task.

 ### project overview